 - 11.8 North Marston Community Shop.
 The shop (together with the Parish Council noticeboard outside the Shop) was highlighted in the questionnaire as a very useful source of community information within the village.
 The shop supports the local community in several ways: - Its central location in the village makes the shop readily accessible to villagers and it is also conveniently situated for residents from Oving and Granborough.
 Parking is directly outside the shop for ease of access.
-The NMNP questionnaire noted that the shop is used by 50% of respondents at least once a week. - A large number of young people are supported towards Duke of Edinburgh awards, by training them to work in the shop and supporting their progress.
-The shop is staffed by volunteers working with a shop manager. - The shop provides a social hub for young and old to meet, to volunteer, to learn, to chat, and, of course, to shop. - 11.9 Sports Ground and Clubhouse.
+The NMNP questionnaire noted that the shop is used by 50% of respondents at least once a week. - A large number of young people have in the past been supported towards Duke of Edinburgh awards, by training them to work in the shop and supporting their progress.
+The shop today is usually staffed by volunteers working with a shop manager. - The shop provides a social hub for young and old to meet, to volunteer, to learn, to chat, and, of course, to shop. - 11.9 Sports Ground and Clubhouse.
 This well used facility serves both North Marston and Granborough villages.
 Many sporting activities take place throughout the year, and it is the base for village cricket and football teams of all ages.
 Matches against other local teams are played regularly, and at the weekends it is usually a hive of activity.
 The Sports Ground contains both nature and fitness trails, and it is frequently used as an educational resource by the Schorne Pre School and North Marston School. - 11.10 North Marston School.
 The Combined Infant and Junior School serves children from the age of rising 5 until 11.
 Several pupils travel from surrounding villages and Aylesbury to attend.
-At present, the school is near to full capacity, and, with an increased population in surrounding areas, is very likely to come under increased pressure in terms of the retention of places for parish children. - 11.11 St Mary's Parish Church.
+At present, the school is approaching capacity, and, with an increased population in surrounding areas, it is very likely to come under increased pressure in terms of the retention of places for parish children.
+There is very limited space for any expansion of either capacity or buildings on the current site following a number of small-scale irregular extensions in recent years. - 11.11 St Mary's Parish Church.
 The historic parish church is now part of the Schorne Team ministry which holds services at twelve churches spread around nine parishes in Aylesbury Vale.
 Services are held in St Mary's regularly, with the church bells a notable feature of many Sunday mornings.
 The church authorities and its members all play an active part in supporting village residents. - 11.12 The Wesley Centre.
 This converted Methodist Chapel was transformed in early 2017 into a modern community building, through the dedication and commitment of the Church and other local groups.
 The Wesley Centre hosts the local Heritage Centre, run by the North Marston History Club, and is also available to hire.
-It provides another "meet and worship" space for St Mary's Church and enables the church community to reach out and service a wider range of people in the area. - 11.13 To ensure all existing community facilities continue to exist and thrive it is extremely important that resident strongly support them all by regular and continued use.
+It provides another "meet and worship" space for St Mary's Church and enables the church community to reach out and service a wider range of people in the area. - 11.13 To ensure all existing community facilities continue to exist and thrive it is extremely important that residents strongly support them all by regular and continued use.
 If any of them were to be lost to the village through lack of residents' interest, the parish would be much poorer in its community life.